joohyeson/C-Project/README.md

 - [ ] No memory leaks detected with the CRT library, valgrind or Dr Memory.
 - [ ] All requirements that are completed are checked off here by replacing the `[ ]` with `[x]`

-3. The list below are complete about the project.
+3. The lists below are complete about the project.
--
+- [ ]

 4. This project is mini games project, that has playable classic games.
-   To build the project, ~.
+* To build the project, ~.
-   To interact with the project, ~.
+* To interact with the project, ~.

 5. The things that we are proud of about the project are not exist yet.